AdobeDocs/workfront.en/help/quicksilver/wf-api/api/specify-api-version-integrations.md

 ## Release and Deprecation Schedule of Workfront APIs

-New versions of the API are released on a biannual basis--every six to eight months.
+New versions of the API are released regularly, usually twice a year.
 Each version is supported for three years after its release date, with an additional year in a deprecated state where the version is available but not supported.

 For more information on the release cadence and deprecation schedule of Workfront APIs, see [API versioning and support schedule](../../wf-api/api/api-version-support-schedule.md).